 The healthcare professional working in a prison must contend with near-certain role duplication: care and punishment [5].
-Whereas in a typical healthcare setting, the responsibility of a doctor or a nurse is to care for the patient, their role is complicated by the carceral reality.
-Safety issues have to be taken into account when providing care within the institution.
-In addition, the increasing involvement of healthcare professionals in Segregation Review Boards, where a decision is made about putting a particular prisoner in segregation, often presents ethical dilemmas in the professional’s provision of therapeutic care for that patient [4].
-Hence, it is often the case that health professionals also must act as punishers.
-Robert et al. argue that as a result of this role duplication, “the conflict between care and punishment also manifests itself through the absence of professional confidentiality between health professionals and patients,” [5].
+In a typical healthcare setting, the responsibility of a doctor or a nurse is to care for the patient; however, the role of a healthcare professional is complicated by the carceral reality, where principles such as patient autonomy may be nullified by the fact that the patient is also a prisoner who is not able to choose or move freely.
+Similarly, since prison authorities are ultimately responsible for the prisoner’s rehabilitation, the institution’s involvement may hinder the patient-doctor relationship.
+In a recent report by the Correctional Investigator Canada, it has been noted that the increasing involvement of healthcare professionals in Segregation Review Boards, where a decision is made about putting a particular prisoner in segregation, often presents ethical dilemmas in the professional’s provision of therapeutic care for that patient [4].
+In these contexts, the healthcare professional is expected to provide details about a patient’s mental state, and thus the professional’s allegiance is not wholly to the patient, but also to the institution.
+Hence, it is often the case that health professionals must also act as punishers.

 One can further understand the difficulties associated with the patient-doctor relationship in prison by considering the secrecy of prison culture that is associated with drug smuggling into prison [5].
-In her article Penny Mellor, an ex-prisoner from the U.K., revealed appalling ways in which drugs may be brought into the prison: “‘Decrutching’… is the term used when a prisoner comes in with drugs secreted in her vagina and other inmates pin her down and remove those drugs with any available tool,” [15].
+In her article Penny Mellor, an ex-prisoner from the U.K., revealed appalling ways in which drugs may be brought into the prison: “‘Decrutching’… is the term used when a prisoner comes in with drugs secreted in her vagina and other inmates pin her down and remove those drugs with any available tool,” [14].
 The difficulty in these situations is that despite serious injuries, the assaulted woman likely will not report her injuries or go to the doctor for fear of being punished for supplying the drugs.
 Thus a prisoner’s suspicion of the institution includes suspicion in the healthcare professional, who is practicing within the boundaries of the penal environment.

-In a setting where the distinction between a healthcare professional and a prison warden is thin, the patient-professional relationship may be formed on a weak foundation, if formed at all.
+In a setting where the distinction between a healthcare professional and a prison warden is thin, the patient-professional relationship may be formed on a weak foundation.
 This is why the Correctional Investigator Canada recommended in his most recent annual report that the CSC’s “operational policies do not conflict with or undermine the standards, autonomy, and ethics of professional health care workers in corrections” [4].
 The goal of this recommendation is to limit the role confusion experienced by health care workers when they treat their incarcerated patients.